ilyakava/cs344/Student Contributions/Notes/Lesson 6.1 & 6.2 - Parallel Computing Patterns.md

     - minimal execution divergence
     - easy to implement
 - but if we have to do too much work (O(N^2), then its still a bad algorithm)
+    - serial is efficient b/c there is a frontier that keeps work to O(N)
+- how do we do it in parallel. **Choosing a better algorithm**
+    - store (directed) graph with CSR type structure ([compressed sparse row](http://www.cs.washington.edu/research/projects/uns/FC5/src/boost_1_40_0/libs/graph/doc/compressed_sparse_row.html))
+        - C array: in cardinal node order, for each edge connected to a node, list the id of the node the edge points to
+        - R array: the vth entry points to the start of the vth node's connections in the C array
+        - D array: the vth entry is the depth of the vth node
+    - Merrill's Algorithm:
+        1. in parallel, for each node on the frontier, find starting point of its neighbors: `R[v]`
+        2. for each frontier node, calculate its number of neighbors: `R[v+1] - R[v]`
+        3. Allocate space to store the new frontier (scan)
+        4. copy each active edge list (potential new frontier)
+        5. Cull the visited vertexes (compact)
+    - Linear work, ends up 4x faster than CPU operation
+- List ranking (good ex of a not inherently parallel problem)
+    - worst possible graph for parallelism is a linked list
+    - we want to traverse from every node (n iterations on each of n nodes)
+    - ideal strategy to taking advantage of GPUs: same work complexity, but smaller step complexity
+        - **compromise with more work for fewer steps** (since unless we overload our many parallel processors, our runtime grows with step size)
+        - using chum pointer -> chum gets us nlogn (reuse past work)
+            - Hillis & Steele
+            - general way to get a speedup (sorting a circular list example)
+- Hash table
+    - CPU: within a bucket, chain linked list of values that you have to traverse
+        - in a parallel setting, chaining is bad:
+            1. load imbalance
+                - slowest thread in the warp is the limiting factor
+            2. contention in construction
+                - simultaneous bucket updates
+    - Cuckoo hashing (skip the **serial data structure**)
+        - bad bird (lays eggs in another bird's nest)
+        - have multiple hash tables/functions, iterate to kick out old items (must be atomic) in tables until all items are hashed, give up after some limit of iterations if its not possible
+            - lookup in multiple tables (have to know when of the table lookups is right) although they are constant time (keeps all threads busy)

 # Problem Set 6